Base64 Encoder/Decoder

 Goal:Create ready-to-use HTML and CSS data URLs from image files.

-- Drag and drop an image file (PNG, JPG, GIF, etc.) into the upload area.
+- Drag and drop an image file into the upload area.

 File:logo.png (2.3 KB) 🖼️